r48n34/react-generate-comp/README.md

 Generate React components in current execute directory by typing with CLI.

+### Features
+1. Create a basic components with ts/js config
+2. Follow the practice of react official ts/js docs

 ### Setup / Install:
 Either global or not is Ok.
 ```